-York is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, York is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in York who work in office and administrative support (14.37%), sales jobs (8.18%), and teaching (7.69%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, York is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, York is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in York who work in office and administrative support (15.05%), management occupations (10.22%), and teaching (8.52%).

 The most common language spoken in York is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and German.